Quality of your website made to measure? - Understand the Google Quality Rater Guidelines

 5) Minor changes (screenshots and URLs, wording and examples have been updated, outdated examples removed, typos corrected, etc.)

-October 20201) Note added to clarify that ratings have no direct influence on the order of search results
+October 20201) Note added to clarify that ratings have no direct influence on the order of the Search results have

 2) The role of examples in these guidelines highlighted as a separate section in the introduction